wapicom/API/README.md

 > `POST /outbounds/UpdateOrder`

-Can be used the same request as is used for creating a new order, but additionally the `TrackingNumber` field should be added with the value (WH tracking number) of the particular order, that you want to change.
+Can be used the same request as is used for creating a new order, but additionally the `TrackingNumber` field should be added with the value (WH tracking number) of the particular order that you want to change.

 **Headers:**
 ```text